levizimmerman/fe3-assessment-2/readme.md

     C,industrie,2121,12135,2088,10363,2280,10609,2371,11659,2463,11955
     ...
     ```
-6. Crack open a beer, you have cleaned your data :beer:
+6. Crack a beer open, we have cleaned the data and you are still reading this :beer:

 ### Transforming data
 Now you have clean data to work with, so transforming it will be :peanuts:.
 Parse the data using the [`d3.csvParseRows()`][d3csvparserows].
 As second argument to the parse function we add a mapping function.
 This function will transform the data to an object you can use.
 Because the original data was nested we have to append a array of values to each ID.
 This array will consist out of objects: